Howard233/global-fashion-retail-sales-insights/README.md

 1. Select `git clone` in the Git setting and paste the SSH key from your repo

 2. You will get a deploy key, head to your GitHub repo and go to the settings tab.
 Under security you'll find the menu deploy keys.
 Click on add key and paste the deploy key provided by dbt cloud.
 Make sure to tick on "write access"

+#### Development in dbt cloud Dashboard
+You should now have created a new project on dbt.
+You can then go to `Develop`->`Cloud IDE` and initialize the files by clicking the `create branch` from your dbt dashboard.